gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 then compared to those percentile distributions and given a score per variable according to their ranking between 0.0 (1st percentile) and 1.0 (100th percentile).
 The median or 50th percentile was considered the most suitable value of the variable, and values larger than 0.5 were subtracted from 1.
-Therefore, both tails are considered the same.
+Therefore, both tails were considered the same.
 The minimum percentile score across all environmental variables was then selected as the predicted value for each site.
 Values were multiplied by 2 and could therefore be interpreted as probabilities of species